jknightlab/SepstratifieR/README.md

 The authors of mNN suggest that ‘k’ be set to the expected size for the smallest subpopulation.
-Based on the proportion of individuals from different sepsis response (SRS) groups previously reported in the context of a sepsis patients in intensive care, we recommend that this parameter be set to 20-30% the number of input samples.
+Based on the proportion of individuals from different sepsis response (SRS) groups previously reported in the context of sepsis patients in intensive care, we recommend that this parameter be set to 20-30% the number of input samples.
 However, please not that this value might not be ideal if you are using this algorithm in a different patient population.